zecm-via/shibboleth_auth/README.md

 Fork of the TYPO3 extension shibboleth_auth to fix performance issues and shipping with an Extbase-based Login plugin.

 This extension enables the single sign-on based on Shibboleth for frontend and backend authentication.

 Compatibility:

-* Version 5 works with TYPO3 10.4 LTS
+* Version 5 works with TYPO3 9.5 LTS and TYPO3 10.4 LTS
 * Version 4 works with TYPO3 8.7 LTS.
 It is no longer maintained.

 Prerequisites